madjugglers/pattern-book/01_maj_pattern_book.md

 ### Site Swaps

-Occasionally passing site swaps are used to describe patterns.
+Occasionally we invoke passing site swaps to describe patterns.
 For example, 7 club 2-count would be 4p 3 | 3 4p (2<sup>nd</sup> juggler starts with left
 hand).
-There are a number of different site swap notations out there for passing.
+There are a number of different site swap notations out there for passing.  *we're not experts in this...cite out*
 We use whatever seems to make sense to us at the moment and make no guarantee of consistency.

 ## Secret Juggling Code Words (Glossary)

-* **$m/n$-count**.
-Passing frequency measured as $n$ passes in  a cycle of  $m$ passing beats.
-   For example, $2/1$-count means,  *pass-self*, then repeat.
-Note $4/2$-count,  $2/1-$count, and $2-$count are equivalent, so we just used the reduced form.
-   Stating the count does not necessarily imply what hands are doing what or the starting configuration.
-E.g., left-hand 2-count is different from right-hand 2-count.
-Odd counts are nicely balanced for the hands, then the only issue is the start, which we usually do out of the right.
+* **Bernardos**.
+Unecessary solo juggling tricks performed while other jugglers are trying to start a pattern.
+Named after Paul Bernardo, an expert of the craft.
 * **Canadian catch**.
 An impressive catch that would have been difficult for most mortal jugglers to achieve.
 * **carriage return**.
 A style of feeding where the feeder returns to the first